Disappearance of Cheryl Grimmer: Arrest of suspect and court proceedings

 In his original 1971 statement, the man, who allegedly told doctors in 1970 that he had "urges to kill himself and kill other people", said that, after the abduction, he had hidden with the toddler in a nearby drain for about 35 minutes, gagging her with a handkerchief and tying her hands behind her back with a shoelace.
 After emerging from the drain, he took her three kilometres on foot to the suburb of Balgownie, where, according to prosecutor Emilija Beljic, he intended to have sexual intercourse with her.
 The accused denied the latter claim, calling it "bullshit".
 In his original confession, he had told police that after he took the gag off Cheryl she started to scream, so he put his hands around her neck and told her to "shut up", eventually strangling her to death.
 He apparently panicked, took off her clothing, and placed "bushes and dirt" over the body before heading back to Fairy Meadow Beach.

 The confession also included information which, the prosecution claimed, the man could not have known without being present at the beach when the abduction occurred.
 That included a description of the royal blue bathing suit Cheryl was wearing, and of the white towel she was carrying, as well as mention of the fact that somebody had picked up Cheryl so that she could drink from a water fountain, which her brother Ricki had confirmed he did.

 The defence argued that the accused was significantly mentally unwell at the time of the confession so it was inadmissible in court.
 They claimed that he had also made a confession to the murder of a prison guard, which had been determined to be false.

 The defendant appeared via video link at the Supreme Court of New South Wales on 7 September 2018, and spoke only to confirm his name and enter a not guilty plea.
-His trial was due to occur in the same court in May 2019, but a judge declared a key piece of evidence inadmissible, leading to the prosecution dropping the charge against the suspect in February 2019.
+His trial was due to occur in the same court in May 2019, but a judge declared a key piece of evidence inadmissible, being that the confession was not obtained in the presence of a parent or guardian (which at the time was not a requirement but the judge ruled that it be applied retroactively), leading to the prosecution dropping the charge against the suspect in February 2019.

+Naming of suspect in the New South Wales Legislative Council

+On 23 October 2025, the previously-charged suspect - known by the pseudonym "Mercury" - was named in the New South Wales Legislative Council under parliamentary privilege.
+It followed a ultimatum the previous week from Grimmer's family to "Mercury" to either admit guilt for Cheryl's murder, or explain how he knew details of the crime that had not been made public at the time of his 1971 confession.
+Council member Jeremy Buckingham named "Mercury", read out the confession, and called for a new investigation into the case.

 Media

-In January 2022, the BBC released an 8-part documentary podcast series called Fairy Meadow covering the details of the case.
+In January 2022, the BBC released an eight-part documentary podcast series called Fairy Meadow covering the details of the case.